DucThuy2000/Mood/.github/core.md

 - Generator for film:
   --> Show list suggestion films
-  --> Each item contains image, name, category, link for the film (netflix, toomva, fshare, yeuphim.cc, rophim.net)
+  --> Each item contains image, name, category, link for the films

 - Generator for music / video:
   --> Embedded youtube link in website